awsdocs/amazon-migrationhub-user-guide/doc_source/home-region.md

 Alternatively, you can import a `.csv` file by means of the [AWS Migration Hub Import](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-import.html) capability\.

-## Set a Home Region for Migration Reporting<a name="migration-reporting"></a>
+## Set a Home Region for migration reporting<a name="migration-reporting"></a>

 When you’re ready to migrate, use the migration tools that best fit your needs\.
 Options include AWS Server Migration Service \(AWS SMS\), AWS Database Migration Service \(AWS DMS\), or one of many third\-party tools\.
 Migrate your servers and applications into any AWS Region, and the migration progress reported by each tool is stored in your home region\.
 Stored data provides a single discovery and migration planning repository for your entire portfolio, and a single view of your migrations in multiple AWS Regions\.

 Authorize your migration tools, such as AWS SMS, to read discovery data from and send migration status to Migration Hub in your home region\.
 The migration tools read application groupings and send basic identifying information for each resource\.
 For example, the hostname, IP address, MAC address, and VMware or hypervisor identifiers are sent, along with the resource’s migration status, from the migration’s destination region to the Migration Hub home region\.

-## Changing Your Migration Hub Home Region<a name="change-home-region"></a>
+## Changing your Migration Hub Home Region<a name="change-home-region"></a>

-After it is set, your Migration Hub home region cannot be changed\.
-Contact [AWS Support](http://aws.amazon.com/contact-us) for alternatives if you need to change your home region\.
+After it is set, the Migration Hub home region can only be changed by contacting [AWS Support](http://aws.amazon.com/contact-us)\.
+If you change the Migration Hub home region, data collected in the old home region doesn't migrate to the new home region\.
+You'll need to recollect the data in the new home region\.

 ## Working with the Migration Hub Home Region APIs<a name="using-migration-hub-apis"></a>